GEG-ETHZ/pyflowdiagnostics/README.md

 for tstep in tsteps:
     fd.execute(tstep)
 ```

+The code will identify the simulator type based on the file path (extension) and then use appropriate binary reader.

 ## Output

 The script generates a folder named `CASENAME.fdout` in the same directory as the provided `DATA/AFI/DAT` file.
 This folder contains: